 The first thing to do is make sure the thermostat hasn’t been accidentally changed to “heat” or “fan” instead of AC.
 If so, changing it back should fix the problem.
 Likewise, check all the vents to make sure they’re open.

-Unfortunately, the problem isn’t always that simple.
+Unfortunately, fixing your AC not cooling isn’t always so simple.
 Here are other things you can check:

 - Change the air filter.
 If the filter was dirty you may notice an improvement right away.

 - Go outside and look at the compressor unit.
 This is the big part outside that most people think of as the AC unit itself.
 Check around visually to see if anything is blocking or obstructing it—including bushes, vines or debris.
 These can block air intake, reducing the efficiency of your unit.